Codybeno/Final_Project/README.md

   # Code Listing
 PaperPlane.m: <br>
-A script that graphs all the different scenarios asked for in the problem.
+A script that graphs all the different scenarios asked for in the problem. <br>
-EqMotion.m:
+EqMotion.m: <br>
-A function given that has the equation of motions for the problem. simVariations.m:
+A function given that has the equation of motions for the problem. <br>
+simVariations.m: <br>
-A function that shows the results for a varying single parameter. randomTraj.m:
+A function that shows the results for a varying single parameter. <br>
+randomTraj.m: <br>
-A function that shows the results when generating random parameters. averageTraj.m:
+A function that shows the results when generating random parameters. <br>
+averageTraj.m: <br>
-A function that shows the average from the random 100 runs. derivatives.m:
+A function that shows the average from the random 100 runs. <br>
+derivatives.m: <br>
-A function that shows the derivative of the average trajectory.
+A function that shows the derivative of the average trajectory. <br>
   # Figures

   ## Fig. 1: Single Parameter Variation